Jacob-Gray/frontline/LowQuality.md

-#Low quality guidelines
+#Characteristics of low quality posts

-- Code-dump: 85% code and up
+- Code-dump: 85% formatted code and up.
+- Poor grammar: excessive or lack of punctuation and capitalisation.